 This level A findable help success criterion makes it easier for users looking for any type of information like FAQs, Contact Us page, chatbots, help centers, messaging applications, or other support options.
 According to this criterion, users should easily find help on a web page.

 Your site will pass SC 3.2.6 if it provides all associated information or link for help options in the same place on every page.
-It makes it easier for people seeking help.
+It makes it easier for people to seek help.

 Your site can also provide human contact details, a self-help option, fully automated contact mechanisms, or a human contact mechanism like an accessible onsite chat.